GyroSuperintelligence/BabyLM/guides/Genetics.md

 Mapping: 4 rotational phases × 2 nestings × 3 axes × 2 polarities
 ```

-**Initialization:** At system boot, the Epigenome tensor is set to all zeros and mutated using the public invariant `gene_stateless = 0xAA`, simulating one full inference cycle without user input.
+**Initialization:** At system boot, the Epigenome tensor is initialized with a copy of the `gene_add` base tensor and then immediately mutated using the public invariant `gene_stateless = 0xAA`.
+This simulates one full inference cycle without user input, after which the cycle counter is reset to 0.

 #### 3.1.5 Canonical Pattern Derivation